PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 ### Setting the path to the Google Closure Linter

-The Generic coding standard [includes a sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Generic/Sniffs/Debug/ClosureLinterSniff.php) that will check each file using the [Google Closure Linter](https://github.com/google/closure-linter), an open source JavaScript style checker from Google.
+The `Generic.Debug.ClosureLinter` sniff will check each file using the [Google Closure Linter](https://github.com/google/closure-linter), an open source JavaScript style checker from Google.
 Use the `gjslint_path` configuration option to tell the Google Closure Linter sniff where to find the tool.

 ```bash
 $ phpcs --config-set gjslint_path /path/to/gjslint